 We are a leader in the design and development of products and solutions that simplify IoT, delivering innovative hardware and cloud-based, software-as-a-service ("SaaS") services to carriers, distributors, retailers, original equipment manufacturers and vertical markets worldwide.
-Our products and solutions provide anywhere, anytime communications and analytics for consumers and businesses of all sizes, with approximately 557,000 global subscribers, including 174,000 subscribers within the fleet management vertical of telematics.
+Our products and solutions provide anywhere, anytime communications and analytics for consumers and businesses of all sizes, with approximately 590,000 global subscribers, including 182,000 subscribers within the fleet management vertical of telematics.

 We have invented and reinvented ways in which the world stays connected and accesses information.
 With multiple first-to-market innovations, a strong and growing portfolio of hardware and software innovations for IoT, we have been advancing technology and driving industry transformation for over 20 years.
-We invented and patented the award-winning global MiFi® brand of mobile hotspots and MiFi technology platform for IoT.
-It is this proven expertise and commitment to quality and innovation that make us the preferred global partner of operators, distributors, system integrators, businesses and consumers
+It is this proven expertise and commitment to quality and innovation that make us the preferred global partner of operators, distributors, system integrators, businesses and consumers.